Home

 Finally, the blog will provide a clear explanation of what constitutes a normal adult heart rate, helping you quickly identify whether the heart rate is within the normal range (60-100 bpm) or if there are signs of tachycardia (above 100 bpm) or bradycardia (below 60 bpm).
 By the end of this post, you'll have a solid foundation in ECG interpretation, empowering you to make informed decisions in your clinical practice.

-What Is Heart Rate?
+What is Heart Rate?

 Heart rate is the number of times your heart beats per minute, indicating how hard your heart is working to pump blood throughout your body.
 It's a key vital sign that can provide insights into your overall heart health and fitness levels.

-How To Read An ECG?
+How to Read an ECG?

 Reading an ECG is a fundamental skill for healthcare professionals, enabling the detection of various heart conditions.
 This guide breaks down the key steps in ECG interpretation, from verifying patient details to assessing heart rate, rhythm, and axis.